10zinten/til/pytest/useful-options.md

 ## --lf, --last-failed
 - Lets us run the last failing test.
 - It's useful if we have been using `--tb` options that hides failing test traceback and we want to see the taceback of that failing test (avoids running all the passing tests again)

+## --ff, --failed-first
+- It doesn same as `--last-failed` and then run the rest of the tests passed last time.